 Net cost~€593€1,000

 A business effectively pays 40% less for the same hardware.
-But it gets worse.
+The tax code rewards the entity, not the person.
+And it gets worse when you run the full numbers.

 Total Cost of Ownership: A Real Example

-Let’s calculate the 5-year TCO for a modest self-hosting cluster.
-Three mini PCs (like Lenovo ThinkCentre Tiny or HP EliteDesk Mini), which is the minimum for a proper high-availability setup.
+Let’s price out a 5-year TCO for a modest self-hosting cluster.
+Three mini PCs (Lenovo ThinkCentre Tiny, HP EliteDesk Mini, that class of machine), which is the minimum for a proper high-availability setup.

 Hardware Costs